Canonical quantum gravity: Canonical quantization, diffeomorphism invariance and manifest finiteness

 In fact, as mentioned below, Thomas Thiemann has explicitly demonstrated that loop quantum gravity (a well developed version of canonical quantum gravity) is manifestly finite even in the presence of all forms of matter!
 So there is no need for renormalization and the elimination of infinities.
-However in other work, Thomas Thiemann admitted the need for renormalization as a way to fix quantization ambiguities.
+However, in other work, Thomas Thiemann admitted the need for renormalization as a way to fix quantization ambiguities.

 In perturbative quantum gravity (from which the non-renormalization arguments originate), as with any perturbative scheme, one makes the reasonable assumption that the space time at large scales should be well approximated by flat space; one scatters gravitons on this approximately flat background and one finds that their scattering amplitude has divergences which cannot be absorbed into the redefinition of the Newton constant.
 Canonical quantum gravity theorists do not accept this argument; however they have not so far provided an alternative calculation of the graviton scattering amplitude which could be used to understand what happens with the terms found non-renormalizable in the perturbative treatment.
-A long-held expectation is that in a theory of quantum geometry such as canonical quantum gravity that geometric quantities such as area and volume become quantum observables and take non-zero discrete values, providing a natural regulator which eliminates infinities from the theory including those coming from matter contributions.
-This `quantization' of geometric observables is in fact realized in loop quantum gravity (LQG).
+A long-held expectation is that in a theory of quantum geometry such as canonical quantum gravity, geometric quantities such as area and volume become quantum observables and take non-zero discrete values, providing a natural regulator which eliminates infinities from the theory including those coming from matter contributions.
+This 'quantization' of geometric observables is in fact realized in loop quantum gravity (LQG).